Safety Leadership Takes a Team: Insights from Alex Hollingsworth

 Another significant hurdle was managing the competency of external contractors, who made up half of the workforce.
 “With our employees, we could set training and competency standards internally,” Alex said.
 “But for contractors, it was much harder to track their qualifications and ensure they met our safety standards.”
 This lack of visibility posed a major risk, as unqualified workers could inadvertently create hazardous situations.

-Despite these challenges, Alex saw an opportunity to not only modernize systems but to rebuild confidence in the organization’s safety processes.
+Despite these challenges, Alex saw an opportunity to not only modernize systems but to rebuild confidence in the organization’s safety training processes.
 “It wasn’t just about fixing inefficiencies,” he reflected.
 “It was about creating a system that everyone—from leadership to frontline workers—could trust.”

 This trust would become the cornerstone of the transformation Alex would lead, paving the way for a safer, more efficient future at South32.